 Q. Do certified nurse midwives work with obstetricians or physicians at the hospital?

 A. Yes.
-At Missouri Baptist Sullivan Hospital, McKee always has a physician on call with her, so that if there’s a change or complication during a patient’s labor and delivery, the physician is available for consultations or a C-section, if necessary.
+Missouri Baptist Sullivan Hospital always has a physician on call with our certified nurse midwives so that if there’s a change or complication during a patient’s labor and delivery, the physician is available for consultations or a C-section, if necessary.

 Q. Do certified nurse midwives perform c-sections?